pikatchu/closedsource/book/0034-the_raid.md

 She turned to Jasper, her breath quick and shallow.

-Jasper’s jaw tensed.
 He turned back to her, and in an instant, he made a decision.

 With one swift motion, he flipped the table over, sending papers and electronics crashing to the floor.